tjohnson1015/exercise-express-query-params/README.md

 ### Implement Search

-After implementing search, the product owner has requested that you implement search.
+After implementing sorting, the product owner has requested that you implement search.
 Fortunately, your team has already implemented a search method on the products service as well.

 Add a the ability to search products to your API:
 * Example request URL: `/api/v1/products/search?key=name&value=iPhone`